Lesterpaintstheworld/terminal-velocity/demande.md

    - Military aspects, technical details, artistic questions, and unrelated personal conflicts are out of scope.
 ## Objective for Evaluation Agent

+### Action Statement
+Analyze the `demande.md` file to identify and document specific gaps in the economic interaction strategies between the character Cipher and key characters (Isabella Torres, Nova, and Marcus Reynolds).
+Propose targeted enhancements to improve the clarity and effectiveness of their collaboration, ensuring that these recommendations align with the overarching narrative themes.

 ## Action Statement
 Analyze the `demande.md` file to identify and document gaps in the current economic interaction strategies between Cipher and key characters (Isabella Torres, Nova, and Marcus Reynolds).
 Propose enhancements to improve clarity and effectiveness in their collaboration, ensuring these recommendations align with the overarching narrative themes.